GioeleGrecoMe/MusicalTree/README.md

 After the recording the code extracts the features on the recorded signal and predicts the genre.
 Finally the labelled genre is sent to processing via OSC messages.

 ## Visualization with Processing
+The implementation can be divided in three parts:
+  - elaboration of the audio input
+  - graphical components
+  - comunication from Python to Processing
+### Audio
+Starting from the “Audio analysis for pitch extraction” made by L. Anton-Canalis (https://gist.github.com/uberjosh/5001856#file-gistfile1-txt) that uses Minim library.
+This code was rearranged to our purposes and extract some useful parameters:
+ -	Spectrum
+ -	first 10 high intensity harmonics (frequency and amplitude)
+ -	total amplitude of the signal
+ -	energy of the signal
+Each one of these parameters is also stored in a buffer that allow to calculate:
+ -	mean intensity level
+ -	mean spectrum

+It is also possible to correct the implementation by uncomment the approximated phone curve
+### graphical components
+The graphical component can be devided in two time-dependent macro classes:
+ - instantaneous reactive components
+ - stored datas component: tree.
+#### Tree
+The main component is the tree, starting from the "3D fractal tree"(https://www.youtube.com/watch?v=JcopTKXt8L8) was created some functions that make tree interact with the stored sound datas.
+Tree grows trhought points that are calculated and stored during all the time.
+The points coordinates are stored every 0.8s.
+The location of the points

 Developed by Gioele Greco, Tommaso Botti and Nicolò Botti.